 Since this essay is all about you, you should make your answer as specific as possible!
 Avoid using generalizations (e.g., “I’m really good at music).
 Instead, go for more personalized statements (e.g., “My fourth-grade teacher Ms. Matay really inspired me to pursue my interest in the clarinet”).
 Your personal examples are what will help your scholarship essay stand out among the thousands of applicants..

 5. Write in the First Person

-6. Don’t Be Afraid to Show Off…But Don’t Overdo It
+6. Don’t Be Afraid to Show Off…But Stay on Topic!

 Just because it’s an essay doesn’t mean it has to be dry and boring.
-This essay is all about you, so let your personality shine through!
+This essay is all about you, so let your personality shine through.
+If you’re the class clown, you can use a bit of humor.
+If you wear your heart on your sleeve, don’t be afraid to show emotion.
 Trying your best to express who you are as a person will have a huge effect on the admissions or scholarship committee!

 Latest posts by Brittany Mailhot (see all)